artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

 #.
 Click delete.
 When you refresh the Archival Storage tab, the status of your
    AIP should now read *Deletion requested*.

-Choosing to delete an AIP will send a request to the Storage Service administrator.
-If the administrator approves the request, the AIP will be deleted from your Archival Storage and the index will be updated.
-If the administrator denies the request, the AIP will remain in storage.

 .. important::

-   Note that Archivematica tracks the location and existence of AIPs in 2 ways: within the Storage Service and in the Elastic Search index which you can search via the dashboard.
+   Note that Archivematica tracks the location and existence of AIPs in 2 ways: within the Storage Service and in the Elasticsearch index which you can search via the dashboard.
 Deleting AIPs directly from the file system rather than through the Storage Service will cause inconsistencies in both applications and is not recommended in a production environment.